w-okada/chime-videoprocess-ts/README.md

 npm install
 ```
 ## generate configfile
-To access AWS chime server, you must create config file like this.
+To access AWS chime server, you should set aws credential.

+If you create config.js like this, the server will use it.
 ```
 $ cat > config.js
 module.exports = {